 This pages have been tested against the standards given by World Wide Web Consortium [www.w3c.org]

 Netscape Navigator/Communicator 4.x users are deliberately excluded from some features due to the poor support for Cascading Style Sheets.

-This site has also been tested on devices using:
+This site has also been tested on devices using the following browsers: